-Compost increases soil nutrition which helps plants produce better vields with the same amount of water.
-A household will produce a small amount of compost from vegetable waste but creating a larger community compost scheme has the added benefits of community increasing collaboration and reducing household waste.
+Compost increases soil nutrition which helps plants produce better yields with the same amount of water.
+A household will produce a small amount of compost from vegetable waste but creating a larger community compost scheme has the added benefits of increasing collaboration community and reducing household waste.